 Alan Meaney has worked with sound for many years in many different aspects.
 Currently working as an independent radio producer, he specialises in radio drama and documentaries and is an accomplished sound recordist and editor.
-He has received Sound & Vision funding from the BAI twenty times in 5 years for various different projects and is available as a consultant for advice on these and other funding applications.
+He has received Sound & Vision funding from the BAI twenty three times in 6 years for various different projects and is available as a consultant for advice on these and other funding applications.

 His radio dramas have been nominated for European Radio Drama Festival Awards, including Grand Prix Nova radio drama awards in Bucharest in 2014 and 2015, “The Winter’s Tales” Festival; the first UK International Radio Drama Festival in Canterbury in 2015, Leipziger Hörspielsommer audio drama festival in 2015, and The UK International Radio Drama Festival in 2017.
 Heads Up series on positive mental health was the winner of CRAOL Awards 2016 – Distinction in the category of Commissioned Programming.